molsonkiko/JsonToolsNppPlugin/README.md

 JsonTools only attempts to find translation files once, when Notepad++ is starting up.
 If you change the UI language of Notepad++ or your operating system's UI culture, you will have to close Notepad++ and reopen it before this change will apply to JsonTools.

+To be clear, *JsonTools may not be in the same language of the Notepad++ UI.* The steps described above represent my best effort to automatically translate JsonTools into a language that the user will find useful, without requiring the user to select their language from a list of available languages in the settings form.

 To translate JsonTools to another language, just look at [`english.json5` in the translations directory of this repo](https://github.com/molsonkiko/JsonToolsNppPlugin/blob/main/translation/english.json5) and follow the instructions in that file.

 Currently JsonTools has been translated into the following languages: